HospitalMgmtService/record-management/README.md

 # Record Management Service
-This microservice is responsible for:
+## This microservice is responsible for:
-* Electronic Health Records (EHR):
+* Electronic Health Records (EHR)
-* Digitize patient medical records for easy access and management.
+* Digitize patient medical records for easy access and management
-* Ensure EHRs are updated in real-time with new medical information.
+* Ensure EHRs are updated in real-time with new medical information
-* Security and Privacy:
+* Security and Privacy
-* Implement access controls to ensure only authorized personnel can view or update records.
+* Implement access controls to ensure only authorized personnel can view or update records
-* Ensure compliance with healthcare regulations like HIPAA (Health Insurance Portability and Accountability Act).
+* Ensure compliance with healthcare regulations like HIPAA (Health Insurance Portability and Accountability Act)
-* Access and Updates:
+* Access and Updates
-* Provide secure access to EHRs for authorized staff.
+* Provide secure access to EHRs for authorized staff
-* Implement audit trails to track changes made to patient records.
+* Implement audit trails to track changes made to patient records

 ## Tech stack
 * Build tool: maven >= 3.8.8